WinterDragon76/vagrantAnsible/README.md

 This code should be run on a Linux machine.
 I'm using Kali Linux but any Linux machine will suffice.

+The hardening tasks will be to add a login screen for authorised users only, update patching and remove unwanted packages.

 To run this installation, Install VirtualBox on the Linux machine machine, • Install Ansible on the Linux machine machine, • Install Vagrant on that Linux machine machine.

 You will then • Run the VagrantUp for AlmaLinux • Build an Ansible playbook and configure Vagrant to use Ansible provisioning